Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 <img  src="assets/images/tellusant-corporate-cognitive-stack.svg" alt="Tellusant - Corporate cognitive stack">
 </p>

-By 2020, the highest-order cognitive processes see little automation and stream-lining.
+By 2020, the highest-order cognitive processes see little automation and streamlining.
 This is in part why executives have a negative of how strategic plans are created.
 The plans are of solid quality and are important, but the effort to create them is massive given the lack of standards and automation.

 ### 3.3 Decision-Making Framework
-Another important consideration is how decisions are made within organiza-tions.
+Another important consideration is how decisions are made within organizations.
 It is not only a matter of going through a linear process.
 The graph below shows the elements that need to be aligned for the process to work.

 **Graph 16**
 <p align="center">